You’re cleaning out your parents’ house, and family members have generously volunteered to help. Now what?

 8) Schedule regular breaks

-An estate clean-up is no ordinary job; it takes a physical and emotional toll.
+An estate clean-up is no ordinary job; it takes a physical, emotional and sometimes unexpected financial toll.
 Though you and your family may be on a time crunch, separating yourself from the stuff is important, even for just a few minutes.
 Reconnect with your family during decompression breaks to recount happy memories and keep the energy positive.

 9) Create a legacy list